 AGES is a limited liability company that is wholly owned by the Republic of Austria.
-Its shareholder rights are exercised by the Federal Ministry of Social Affairs, Health, Care and Consumer Protection and the Federal Ministry of Agriculture, Regions and Tourism.
+Its shareholder rights are exercised by the Federal Ministry of Social Affairs, Health, Care and Consumer Protection and the Federal Ministry of Agriculture, Forestry, Regions and Water Management.
 On behalf of its owners, AGES provides various services in the areas of public health, food safety and consumer protection.

 The legal basis for its work is provided by the Health and Food Safety Act (GESG), the material laws assigned to it (including the Food Safety and Consumer Protection Act - LMSVG) and relevant European regulations.
 Furthermore, all legal bases assigned to a GmbH apply.

 The following Terms and Conditions of Purchase shall apply exclusively to any order placed by AGES GmbH as the ordering party.

 Should the content of the General Terms and Conditions of Purchase of AGES deviate from the terms and conditions of the contractual partner, these shall only be binding for AGES if they have been accepted by AGES in writing.